 St. James Block

 Located on the historic Abbey grounds, this 10-acre vineyard provides the majority of our white grape varieties such as Albariño, Viognier, Trebbiano, Assyrtiko, and Moschofilero.
 This block is also home to some of our flagship reds such as Tempranillo, Syrah and Graciano.
 Overseen by Br.
-Raphael Flores, the St. James vineyard is situated on a wide alluvial fan consisting of sand and the famous Vina loam.
+Luis, the St. James vineyard is situated on a wide alluvial fan consisting of sand and the famous Vina loam.
 This amazing vineyard is dry farmed; only receiving water to establish roots during the first few years after being planted.
 In 2011, the St. James Block acquired Assyrtiko and Moschofilero vines from Plant Foundation Services at UC Davis -- making New Clairvaux Vineyard the first in America to grow and make these renowned Greek varietals.

 Poor Souls Block